Company removes Milwaukee scooters until rules are in place

-MILWAUKEE (AP) — Bird Rides Inc. has removed its electric scooters from the streets of Milwaukee in an agreement with the city to bring them back once there’s a regulatory framework in place.
+MILWAUKEE (AP) — Bird Rides Inc. removed its electric scooters from the streets of Milwaukee Monday in an agreement with the city to bring them back once there’s a regulatory framework in place.

-The deal announced Monday comes after a weeks-long dispute between Milwaukee officials and the California-based company over whether the scooters are legal to be on city streets.
-A timeline for their return is unclear.
+The deal comes after a weekslong dispute — and amid a pending federal lawsuit — between Milwaukee officials and the California-based company over whether the scooters are legal to be on city streets.
+A timeline for when the scooters will be available to rent again is unknown.

-Bird currently operates in about 30 cities.
-It previously removed scooters from Denver and Salt Lake City before resuming operations under a pilot program in those locations.
+The electric scooters, which can go up to 15 mph (24 kph), have proliferated in places across the country in recent months, often without warning to city officials who have grappled with how to regulate them.
+The scooters are not supposed to be used on sidewalks, but riders don’t always comply and that has raised concerns about pedestrian safety.

-Milwaukee sued Bird last month after the company refused a cease-and-desist order shortly after the scooters became available to rent in late June.
-The company removed the scooters Monday and Mayor Tom Barrett says the lawsuit may be moot.
+“We certainly are interested in expanding our transportation options in the city of Milwaukee and happy to work with them and any other companies that want to see what the possibilities are,” Milwaukee Mayor Tom Barrett told The Associated Press.

 Most Read Business Stories